Bimodular Gravity: Vacuum Evolution with a Frame-Dependent Phantom Crossing: Introduction

 \section{Introduction}

-The late–time acceleration of the Universe is well described, at the background level, by general relativity (GR) with a cosmological constant, which acts as a uniform source with an effective dark-energy equation-of-state parameter $w=-1$ \cite{Riess_1998, Perlmutter_1999, Plank2018}.
-However, the large discrepancy between quantum-field-theory estimates of the vacuum energy and the observed value of $\Lambda$, \cite{Zeldovich_1968, Weinberg_1989, Brout_2022} keeps open the possibility that cosmic acceleration is emergent or dynamical rather than a rigid constant, motivating theories that reconsider the provenance of $\Lambda$ whilst providing self-acceleration in the absence of matter.
+The late--time acceleration of the Universe has been well described, at the background level, by general relativity (GR) with a cosmological constant, which acts as a uniform source with an effective dark energy equation-of-state parameter $w=-1$ \cite{Riess_1998, Perlmutter_1999, Plank_2018}.
+However, recent observations have begun to place strain on this minimal picture, with DESI DR2 reporting mild tensions in $\Lambda$CDM and an improved fit for time-dependent dark energy when BAO data are combined with CMB and supernova measurements \cite{DESI_II}.
+More specifically, the preference is for an evolution in which the dark energy equation of state crosses the divide from a phantom to a quintessence behaviour at late times.
+Independently, the large discrepancy between quantum field theory estimates of the vacuum energy and the observed value of $\Lambda$ \cite{Zeldovich_1968, Weinberg_1989, Brout_2022} keeps open the possibility that cosmic acceleration is emergent or dynamical rather than a rigid constant, motivating theories that reconsider the provenance of $\Lambda$ and seek dynamical origins for the acceleration within an enlarged gravitational sector.

 One such framework is that of unimodular gravity, which reframes the cosmological constant as an integration constant fixed by boundary conditions rather than a coupling in the action \cite{Anderson_1971,Alvarez_2013}.
 Whilst this does not, by itself, solve the cosmological constant problem \cite{2015-Bufalo}, it nevertheless provides a geometric origin for $\Lambda$, arising as an integration constant associated with enforcing a constraint on the metric determinant.